 While Las Vegas doesn’t have any nationally ranked hospitals, University Medical Center of Southern Nevada (UMC) is a top provider in the area.
 It’s affiliated with UNLV School of Medicine and has the only Level 1 trauma center in the state.

 Cost of Living

 Both Phoenix and Las Vegas offer a reasonable cost of living.
 According to Sperling’s Best Places, the cost of living in Las Vegas is slightly higher than Phoenix.
 Also, both cities have a median home cost in the mid $300s.

 Nevada has no state income tax, but the sales tax rate for Las Vegas is 8.375%.
 Arizona’s income tax rates range from 2.59% to 4.5%.
 Phoenix has below-average rates in terms of income and property tax, but it does have a fairly high sales tax rate at 8.6%.
 Potential homebuyers will find that Phoenix and Las Vegas are pretty evenly matched in terms of cost of living.

 Arizona and Nevada are both home to serene deserts and stunning mountain ranges, making them a paradise for those who love the outdoors.
 Less than an hour’s drive away from Phoenix is Canyon Lake, a popular spot for swimming and water sports.

 This national conservation area offers spectacular rock formations and desert vistas.
 Another popular spot is Valley of Fire State Park.
-This park is a little over 55 miles away from Las Vegas, and is famous for its vibrant sandstone formations and 3,000-year old petroglyphs.
+This park is a little over 55 miles away from Las Vegas, and it’s famous for its vibrant sandstone formations and 3,000-year-old petroglyphs.

 Overall, Las Vegas and Phoenix both offer vibrant, social lifestyles for active adults.
 Browse our current listings to learn more about age-restricted communities in the Phoenix and Las Vegas areas.